Fasting for your blood test

 Can I take my usual medicine on the morning of my blood test?

-You should not change your medication unless you are told to do so by your doctor.
-If your medicine needs to be taken with food and this will interfere with the timing of your fasting blood test, please discuss this with your doctor.
+If you need to take your medicine with food and this will interfere with the timing of your fasting blood test, please speak to your doctor.

 I’m diabetic, what should I do?